RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - (4) [....
 Relates to Co-Accused]
     - (5) For the purposes of ss(3) and (4), a Defendant is taken to have had a reasonable opportunity to cross-examine a person if the Defendant was not present at a time when the cross-examination of a person might have been conducted but:	(a) could reasonably have been present at that time, and (b) if present could have cross-examined the person.
     - (6) Evidence of the making of a representation to which ss(3) applies may be adduced by producing a transcript, or a recording, of the representation that is authenticated by: (a) the person to whom, or the court or other body to which, the representation was made, or (b) if applicable, the registrar or other proper officer of the court or other body to which the representation was made, or (c) the person or body responsible for producing the transcript or recording.
-    - Under ss65(3) – 65(6)  Statements made in previous court proceedings may be adduced for their Hearsay purpose as long as the Defendant had opportunity to cross-examine in those earlier proceedings.  eg. evidence in committal proceedings being used again at trial.
+    - Under ss 65(3) – 65(6)  Statements made in previous court proceedings may be adduced for their Hearsay purpose as long as the Defendant had opportunity to cross-examine in those earlier proceedings.  eg. evidence in committal proceedings being used again at trial.
     - Puchalski v R held that what is required is that Defendant cross-examined the person in the earlier proceeding or had a reasonable opportunity to do so – the exception does not rely on nature and extent of cross-examination.
     - (8) The Hearsay Rule does not apply to:
       - (a) evidence of a previous representation adduced by a Defendant if the evidence is given by a person who saw, heard or otherwise perceived the representation being made, or
       - (b) a document tendered as evidence by a Defendant so far as it contains a previous representation, or another representation to which it is reasonably necessary to refer in order to understand the representation.
-    - Note. s67 imposes notice requirements relating to this subsection.
+    - Note. s 67 imposes notice requirements relating to this subsection.
     - (9) If evidence of a previous representation about a matter has been adduced by a Defendant and has been admitted, the hearsay rule does not apply to evidence of another representation about the matter that:
       - (a) is adduced by another party, and
       - (b) is given by a person who saw, heard or otherwise perceived the other representation being made.
-    - s65(8) imposes are far less demanding threshold for the admission of the asserted fact for its Hearsay purpose, if adduced by the Defendant.
+    - s 65(8) imposes are far less demanding threshold for the admission of the asserted fact for its Hearsay purpose, if adduced by the Defendant.
-      - Essentially, this is the same level required under s63 (Civil – Maker not available:  person who heard / saw/ perceived previous representation can give evidence of the asserted fact.)
+      - Essentially, this is the same level required under s 63 (Civil – Maker not available:  person who heard / saw/ perceived previous representation can give evidence of the asserted fact.)
       - This is because of the notions of fairness to the Defendant.
-    - s65(8) is designed to promote the admission of exonerating statements of the alleged victim, confessions of 3rd parties and statements of deceased persons.
+    - s 65(8) is designed to promote the admission of exonerating statements of the alleged victim, confessions of 3rd parties and statements of deceased persons.
-    - s65(9) provides the Prosecution the ability to 'reply' to any material adduced by the Defendant under s65(8), by adducing its own Hearsay evidence that qualifies or explains the Defendant's s65(8) evidence.
+    - s 65(9) provides the Prosecution the ability to 'reply' to any material adduced by the Defendant under s 65(8), by adducing its own Hearsay evidence that qualifies or explains the Defendant's s 65(8) evidence.
   - s 66 Exception to Hearsay Rule
-    - s66 Criminal proceedings, if maker of representation is available
+    - s 66 Criminal proceedings, if maker of representation is available
       - (2) If that person (Maker) has been or is to be called to give evidence, the Hearsay Rule does not apply to evidence of the representation that is given by:
-        - (a) that person, or
+        - (a) that person (Maker), or
         - (b) a person who saw, heard or otherwise perceived the representation being made,
       - if, when the representation was made, the occurrence of the asserted fact was fresh in the memory of the person who made the representation.
       - (2A) In determining whether the occurrence of the asserted fact was fresh in the memory of a person, the Court may take into account all matters that it considers are relevant to the question, including: